Zander-M/Database_Group_Project/Project_Doc.md

     ├─tests
     └─venv

-db: all the database related files, including SQL required to initialize the
+db: all the database related files, including SQL required to initialize the database and the data for test cases.